-If you’re unsure whether your The Bay Area home has bad indoor air quality (IAQ), it likely does.
+If you’re unsure whether your The Bay Area home has poor indoor air quality (IAQ), it possibly does.

 We are indoors a lot.
-In fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside residences could be 2–5 times more contaminated than outdoors, which might create long-term health issues.
+As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times more polluted than outdoors, which can create long-term health problems.

-We’ve compiled a list of the most ordinary sources of bad IAQ, the issues they cause and how you can remedy these indoor air pollutants.
-If you’re concerned about the air inside your residence, we advise talking with a professional like Contra Costa Heating & AC about which solutions are ideal for your family.
+We’ve put together a list of the most ordinary causes of bad IAQ, the problems they make and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your home, we recommend consulting with a expert like Contra Costa Heating & AC about which options are ideal for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes emitted from common household things.
+Volatile organic compounds, or VOCs, are fumes leaked by common household things.

 They’re found in paint and stains along with:

 When these chemicals accumulate indoors, they may irritate your eyes, nose and throat.
 They might also create headaches and nausea.
 Regardless of whether your residence is in a rural or industrial area, an EPA study found indoor levels of these fumes can be 2–5 times worse than the air outside your home.